-Nowadays there are few things that your Garmin watch can’t do.
-You can use it for tracking time and pace, heart rate, sleep – and you can use it for training plans!
+Nowadays, there are few things your Garmin watch can’t do.
+You can use it for tracking time and distance, heart rate, and sleep.
+And you can use it for training plans, too!

-If you’ve just gotten a Garmin watch (or you’ve been fiddling around with your watch more), we’ll tell you everything that you need to know about the Garmin Training Plans and Garmin Coach features.
+If you’ve just gotten a Garmin watch (or you’ve been fiddling around with your watch more), you might have noticed this feature.
+We’ll tell you everything you need to know about the Garmin Training Plans and Garmin Coach features.

 What are Garmin’s Training Plans?

 Garmin’s training plans are predesigned training blocks that you can sync to your watch, allowing you to use it as a virtual coach.
 This means that you’ll have everything written out that you need to do for a run right on your wrist.

 Garmin Connect Training Plans includes running, cycling, and triathlon plans.
 If you select a running plan, there can sometimes be non-run workouts, which will be displayed like a note in your Training Plans or Training Calendar section of your Garmin device.

 As a runner, you can choose between a variety of different distance plans—5k, 10k, half marathon, and marathon—as well as plans like “Getting Started” and “Improving Your Fitness,” available in several different levels.
 Some are heart-rate based so that you can personalize them.

 If you’re training for a triathlon, there are two options—sprint and Olympic—available in two levels and heart-rate based and non-heart-rate based.